 With the multiple encryption domain enhancement for policy-based VPN, customers can now define multiple on-premises and Oracle Cloud CIDRs in OCI to match a multiple encryption domain IPSec VPN configuration on their customer-premises equipment (CPE).
 This system provides customers with improved interoperability with policy-based VPNs and more flexibility in defining specific interesting traffic for their VPN tunnel.
 They don’t need to summarize their policy encryption domains into a less specific single entry or use a route-based VPN.
 For more information on this concept and how it pertains to OCI, see Supported Encryption Domain or Proxy ID.

-If you created your IPSec Connection from November 2020 onwards, you can likely edit your existing tunnels in your IPSec connection to use policy-based VPN by selecting the policy-based option.
+If your current IPSec Connection is already using VPN Connect v2 you can enable both multiple encryption domain support and the VPN logging features.
+You can edit your existing tunnels in your IPSec Connection to use policy-based VPN by selecting the policy-based option.
 All your previously configured settings, such as pre-shared keys, IKE version, and Oracle VPN IP addresses, remain the same.
 You also need to configure IPSec on your CPE to match the new policy-based configuration.

-If you don’t see an option to change your tunnel to policy-based, create a new IPSec Connection to use a policy-based VPN.
-You also have to reconfigure your preshared keys, IKE version, and other IPSec connection-related settings for this connection.
+If your current IPSec Connection is still using VPN Connect v1, first ensure that you’re in an OCI region where VPN Connect v2 is available.
+Once you’ve confirmed that VPN Connect v2 is available in your OCI region of choice, create a new IPSec Connection to use policy-based VPN.
+This new IPSec Connection will automatically use the VPN Connect v2 service.
+You will also have to reconfigure your pre-shared keys, IKE version, and other IPSec connection-related settings for this connection.
 Both tunnels in the IPSec Connection will also have new Oracle VPN IP addresses.
 Configure IPSec on your CPE to match the new policy-based configuration and update the IPSec peer IP address on your CPE to match the new Oracle VPN IP address for each tunnel.

 Open the navigation menu in the OCI Console, go to Networking, and click VPN Connections.